openhab/openhab-docs/tutorials/beginner/configuration.md

 Now that we linked the two channels in the previous step, we can have a look at the "Control" menu item at the top left.
 On the "Control" page you can see all your linked items.
-So far we added only one thing ("John's Mobile") and linked it's two channels, so that's all we see:
+So far we added only one thing ("John's Mobile") and linked its two channels, so that's all we see:

 ![](images/picture_16.jpg)